 1. Make sure you have money for the field trip.
 PAC does give some money for field trips, but this money is not available until late fall.
 Also, you can charge students a small fee for trips.
-I have looked into funding options/alternatives for students who can't afford this.
-2.) at least three days before trip.
-NOTE: if using 3.
-Fill out the permission form (located parent/guardian drivers, please see 8c. deadline.
+2. I have looked into funding options/alternatives for students who can't afford this.
+3. Fill out the permission form (located parent/guardian drivers, please see 8c. deadline.) at least three days before trip.
+NOTE: if using 4.
 Give form to Principal for approval and signature.
-On approval, office will put completed form in field trip book 4. with photocopy to your box so you know the trip is approved.
+On approval, office will put completed form in field trip book with photocopy to your box so you know the trip is approved.
 5. Send out a form to parents/guardians describing trip and requesting their signed permission.
 If you do not have a generic form, please check the District SharePoint site.
-6. Complete First Aid Risk Assessment on Engage at to determine; Correct level of first aid kit and Correct level of first aid attendant on the trip.
-Complete Risk Assessment for Potential Violent Interactions with Public from the Task Based Procedures 7. - Interactions with the Public on Engage before the field trip.
+7. Complete First Aid Risk Assessment on Engage at to determine; Correct level of first aid kit and Correct level of first aid attendant on the trip.
+Complete Risk Assessment for Potential Violent Interactions with Public from the Task Based Procedures Interactions with the Public on Engage before the field trip.
 Ensure a completed copy of this Assessment is brought on the field trip.
 8. Cell Phone 9.
-If you require a bus: Fill out bus request form and then give it to Principal for signature.
-Form is located a.
-The form needs an account number before it can be booked.
-The School Secretary will book the bus(es). b.
-10. If you use Parent/Guardian drivers: Request that insurance and licence be presented to the office.
-They will be photocopied and place in binder.
-Check insurance for valid dates and minimum \$1,000,000.00 liability coverage (\$2,000,000.00 is b. preferred). c.
+If you require a bus: a.
+Fill out bus request form and then give it to Principal for signature.
+Form is located The form needs an account number before it can be booked. b.
+The School Secretary will book the bus(es).
+10. If you use Parent/Guardian drivers: a.
+Request that insurance and licence be presented to the office.
+They will be photocopied and place in binder. b.
+Check insurance for valid dates and minimum \$1,000,000.00 liability coverage (\$2,000,000.00 is preferred). c.
 Send list of parent drivers to office at least three days before trip.
-Teachers are responsible for checking binder to confirm parent/guardian drivers have filed license licence and insurance papers with the school.
-11. If you use Staff drivers: a.
+11. Teachers are responsible for checking binder to confirm parent/guardian drivers have filed license and insurance papers with the school.
+If you use Staff drivers: a.
 Complete Appendix D-Student Transportation in Employee Vehicle Risk Assessment Checklist from the Working Alone or From Home Safe Work Procedure on Engage prior to transporting student.
 12. Write your trip in office calendar so office staff can inform parents/guardians when they call about field trips.
+Ha ve a great field trip!